rust-lang/book/nostarch/chapter16.md

 Listing 16-11: Sending multiple messages from multiple producers

-This time, before we create the first spawned thread, we call `clone` on the sending end of the channel.
-This will give us a new sending handle we can pass to the first spawned thread.
-We pass the original sending end of the channel to a second spawned thread.
-This gives us two threads, each sending different messages to the receiving end of the channel.
+This time, before we create the first spawned thread, we call `clone` on the transmitter.
+This will give us a new transmitter we can pass to the first spawned thread.
+We pass the original transmitter to a second spawned thread.
+This gives us two threads, each sending different messages to the one receiver.

 When you run the code, your output should look something like this: